eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 I will not deny that the wakeful assumptions are particularly optimistic for a delayed runoff.
 Indeed, I might even call it "cheating"!
 However, it turns out that the groggy assumption is more than enough to make Approval Top-2 significantly more robust than STAR.

-The proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7" (no offense to the person who actually holds that office, I'm sure Eugene's EWEB is wonderful).
+The proposal in Eugene *was* to eliminate the primary entirely, and have a one-shot expressive five-star score-based election for seats as prestigious and of consequence as "Commissioner for Eugene Water and Electric Board, Wards 6 and 7" (no offense to the person who actually holds that office, I'm sure Eugene's EWEB is wonderful).

 On the Equal Vote Coalition's [STAR voting](https://www.equal.vote/star) page, they do present STAR as an alternative to primary elections.
 If replacing that [61-candidate choose-one primary we saw in California](../ca-top-2) with a single-round STAR general is an idea that is even being *considered* by STAR proponents, I feel entirely justified in rigorously testing that directly against the delayed runoff system that is already in place in St. Louis, Missouri.
 It is not wrong to compare apples and oranges if those are indeed the exact proposals that are competing for funding, attention, and implementation.